vibek-devo/FlightSearch/README.md

 ```

 Once you've added your db config as listed above ,go to the src folder from your terminal and execute `npx sequelize db :create`

+`npx sequelize db:migrate`

+##DB DESIGN

+-Airplane Table
+-Flight
+-Airport
+-City

+About Flight
+-A flight belongs to an airplane , but one airplane can be used in multiple flights.

+-A city has many airports but one airports belongs to a city.

+-One airport can have many flights,but a flights belongs to one airport.